DPDK/dpdk/doc/guides/testpmd_app_ug/run_app.rst

 *   ``-b, --pci-blacklist domain:bus:devid.func``

-    Blacklist a PCI devise to prevent EAL from using it.
+    Blacklist a PCI device to prevent EAL from using it.
 Multiple -b options are allowed.

 *   ``-d LIB.so``